luhring/reach/README.md

 ### Explanations

 Normally, Reach's output is very basic.
-It displays a simple list of zero or more kinds of network traffic that is allowed to flow from the source to the destination.
+It displays a simple list of zero or more kinds of network traffic that are allowed to flow from the source to the destination.
 However, the actual process Reach uses to perform its analysis is extremely thorough and complex.

 If you're troubleshooting a network problem in AWS, Reach's basic output is sometimes insufficient for your needs.

-You can tell Reach to expose its reasoning behind its determination by using the `--explain` flag:
+You can tell Reach to expose the reasoning behind the displayed result by using the `--explain` flag:

 ```Text
 $ reach web-instance db-instance --explain